-The current daily traffic volume on this segment of I-5 is about 378,000 vehicles and is severely congested.
+The current daily traffic volume on this segment of 1-5 is about 378.000 vehicles and is severely congested.
 The HOV lanes experience more congestion in the peak period than the adjacent general purpose lanes, underscoring the need to add HOV capacity on this freeway segment.

 The project will increase the capacity of the HOV facility on I-5 in Santa Ana to meet traffic demands and eliminate bottlenecks.
 The project is needed to accommodate HOV traffic from both the SR-55/I-5 and SR-57/I-5 direct HOV connectors.
-The project will also First Street reconstruct the 1 Fourth Street interchange on southbound I-5 to increase the weaving length between the First Street entrance ramp and SR-55.
-This will enhance safety and traffic operations. and reduce existing congestion on this section of the freeway.
-The extension of the auxiliary from southbound lane 1-5 to southbound SR-55 through the McFadden Avenue exit ramp on SR-55 to Edinger Avenue, is now part of Project F.
+The project will also reconstruct the First Street / Fourth Street interchange on southbound I-5 to increase weaving length between the First Street entrance ramp and SR-55.
+This enhance safety and traffic operations. and reduce existing congestion on this section of the freeway.
+The extension of the auxiliary lane from southbound I-5 to SR-55 southbound through the McFadden Avenue exit ramp SR-55 to Edinger Avenue, is now part of Project F.